apozas/minimal-triangle-nonlocality/README.md

-  author = {Alejandro Pozas-Kerstjens and Antoine Girardin and Tamás Kriváchy and Armin Tavakoli and Nicolas Gisin}, title = {Post-quantum nonlocality in the minimal triangle scenario}, journal = {New J. Phys.}, title = {Post-quantum nonlocality in the minimal triangle scenario}, author = {Pozas-Kerstjens, Alejandro and Girardin, Antoine and Kriváchy, Tamás and Tavakoli, Armin and Gisin, Nicolas}, archivePrefix = {arXiv}, eprint = {2305.03745}, year = {2023}
+  author = {Alejandro Pozas-Kerstjens and Antoine Girardin and Tamás Kriváchy and Armin Tavakoli and Nicolas Gisin}, title = {Post-quantum nonlocality in the minimal triangle scenario}, journal = {New J. Phys.}, archivePrefix = {arXiv}, eprint = {2305.03745}, year = {2023}